 Safety belts save lives.
 But getting people to use them - even to protect their own lives - is a challenge.
 Public education is one way to keep the issue in front of motorists.
 Legislation is another.
 MoDOT supports both approaches, attacking the problem with focused marketing campaigns and reinforcing it with hard facts to back legislative efforts.
-Several municipalities across the state are taking matters into their own hands by supporting grassroots efforts that enact primary ordinances within city limits.
-Missouri currently has 39 communities with a primary safety belt ordinance.
+Several municipalities across the state are taking matters into their own hands by supporting grass-roots efforts that enact primary ordinances within city limits.

-Safety belt use in Missouri rose to 80 percent in 2013.
-The national average for safety belt use in 2012 was 86 percent, the national average for 2013 is not yet available.
-Missouri's national ranking rose to 39.
+Safety belt use in Missouri remained at 79 percent in 2012.
+The national average for safety belt use in 2012 was 86 percent.
+Missouri's national ranking rose to 43.

 Despite Missouri's consistent safety belt use, the number of states that have a primary seat belt law continues to increase, resulting in a higher rate of use for those states with a primary law.
 States that have a secondary law continue to fall down the list in the national rankings, overtaken by those with a primary law.
+As future funding levels diminish, the safety belt education campaigns will be limited, which will affect the ability to increase safety belt usage.